 Use a theme that is appealing and multi-device friendly.
 More than half of today's web traffic originates from mobile devices.
 Google assigns lower ranking to sites that do not support mobile devices, like smart phone and tablet.

 A site developed with Weebly, Wix and other intuitive web builders that help create professionally looking designs inexpensively and often for free can only go so far in adding value.
-They do not permit full customization, configuration and automation to take advantage of all the necessities of a growing business website and the marketing strategy that revolves around it.
+They do not permit full customization, configuration and automation to take advantage of all the necessities of a growing business website and the digital marketing strategy that revolves around it.
 If you start with these web builders, transition to using a professional CMS as soon as you can.

 Maintain and Build Your Brand